 When we’re not in the shop you may find our ‘maker genes’ working on something else; a modern quilt project, planning a ‘white garden’ for our new home and studio or in the summertime, we may be out hiking in the alpine meadows of nearby mountains or walking a west coast ocean beach.

 We have eight children, four of our own plus their great mates, and ten grandchildren.
 So, life is full!

-Currently, we live and work in the Fraser Valley, about 40 miles east of Vancouver, British Columbia, but we are looking for property on the British Columbia Gulf Islands where we want to build our new home on a fabulous water-front acreage on Mayne Island, British Columbia.
+Currently, we live and work in the Fraser Valley, about 40 miles east of Vancouver, British Columbia, but we are in the process of creating our new home on a fabulous water-front acreage on Mayne Island, British Columbia.